una/personal-goals/happy-moments/2017_happy-moments.md

 03/07/2017
 ---
 Today was full of meetings but good.
 I feel good that I'm finally getting a chance to do some leading and organizing at work for this consolidated design system.
 Also realizing how important to-do lists are in my life.
 They're helping me a ton to get things done.

+03/08/2017
+---
+Today is International Women's Day!
+Which I adore :) I brought my coworkers flowers and my company did an IWD breakfast and also got us potted tulips/hyacinths to take.
+It was very cute.

+03/09/2017
+---
+Flying to SXSW